skypjack/entt/docs/md/entity.md

 to add more functionalities (generic or type specific).
 In addition, they offer a basic set of functions that already allow users to go very far.<br/>
-The aim is to limit the need for customizations as much as possible, offering what is usually necessary for the majority of cases.
+The aim is to limit the need for customizations as much as possible, offering what is usually necessary for the vast majority of cases.

 When a storage is used through its base class (i.e. when its actual type isn't known), there is always the possibility of receiving a `type_info` describing